tom-draper/pldashboard/README.md

 # Premier-League

-A football dashboard to show the recent, relative state of each Premier League team, with a focus on a simple, efficient, yet expressive and intuitive design.
-It includes visualisations, metrics and predictions.
+A football dashboard to show the recent performance of each Premier League team, including interactive visualisations, key metrics and predictions.
 Created with Python, Flask, Plotly and football-data.org.
-The application aims for clarity and transpareny within the metrics, predictions and visualisations so you can interact with it as a tool, rather than a black box.

 Available at: https://pldashboard.com